rhull21/re_app/site_v1/reyes/readme.md

   * group selection isn't working for me
   * include option to group by reach?
   * have "Submit" button to the right of Group Selection options, so it's clear that they're related
+  * Correct column header spelling to “Previous”
+  * Add upstream RM, and downstream RM
+  * Can we add more rows to each page?
+  * Let’s discuss how to best optimize the view without needing to scroll through too many pages

 * *'dry/drysegs'*
   * having the animation running by default was a little intense (either have it paused by default, or just slower)
   * have reaches delineated by thicker horizontal lines